 It is better to pack some of your favorite treats in your backpack.
 Mountain foods are not always tempting, and losing your appetite can cause severe problems during the trek.
 Having some familiar foods and snack might help you get through the tough days.
 Carry some of your favorite snack bars, chocolates, and protein bars so you can balance your nutrition and enjoy some treats on the trek.

 This trek is quite demanding and physically strenuous, mainly if you’re not used to long hikes in the Himalayas.
 It is essential to get good night sleeps and proper rest at the high altitudes.

 After walking for 5 to 7 hours in the mountains trails, your body is certain to urge for a proper rest.
 Sound sleep helps to repair the tissues and muscles in your body and helps to restore energy to improve your performance for the next day.
-It also helps to set the positive state of mind to acquire the psychological rewards to enjoy your time in the Himalayas.
-Make sure you bring warm thermals and sleeping bag to beat the cold at nights and enjoy the quality sleep.
+It also helps to set a positive state of mind to acquire the psychological rewards to enjoy your time in the Himalayas.
+Make sure you bring warm thermals and sleeping bag to beat the cold at nights and enjoy quality sleep.

 The sun at the higher elevation can be brutal with a lower level of UV protection.
 Sunburn and pesky wrinkles can be quite common while trekking to Everest Base Camp.
-Staying protected from the sun is essential not only to minimize the sunburn but also to reduce the risk of dehydration and dreaded headaches.
+Staying protected from the sun is essential not only to minimize sunburn but also to reduce the risk of dehydration and dreaded headaches.
 Sun hat, sunglass, sunscreen, and full sleeve shirts are must-haves to stay protected from the sun.